What Is Bird Flu?

 Various strains of bird flu pop up in U.S. poultry from time to time.
 When they do, all affected poultry flocks are culled.

-For example, in 2004 a highly dangerous bird flu strain appeared in a Texas chicken flock.
+For example, in 2004, a highly dangerous bird flu strain appeared in a Texas chicken flock.
 The outbreak involved an H5N2 virus (not the H5N1 bird flu).
 By April 2004, the outbreak had been eradicated.
 No human infections were detected.

-What Are the Symptoms of Bird Flu in Humans?
+What Are the Types of Bird Flu?

 Is There a Bird Flu Vaccine?